ray-project/llm-applications/README.md

     - Much later
         - [ ] Prompt
         - [ ] Prompt-tuning on query
-        - [ ] Embedding vs. LLM for retreival
+        - [ ] Embedding vs. LLM for retrieval
 - [ ] Ray Tune to tweak a subset of components
 - [ ] CI/CD workflows